LilithTundrus/e621-API-Docs/README.md

 ## About

+_"e621 offers a simple API to make scripting easy.
+All you need is a way to GET and POST to URLs.
+The ability to parse JSON or XML responses is nice, but not critical.
+The simplicity of the API means you can write scripts using JavaScript, Perl, Python, Ruby, even shell languages like bash or tcsh."_

 **PLEASE NOTE**: This is still in development/in-depth research phase

 This is a repository for a better set of documentation for the site [e621](https://e621.net).
 If you're here, you know what this site is for.